-Summary: Long Trail Trig is an Aboriginal engraving site described as a "remarkable ceremonial group" with a deity and two composite beings.
+Summary: The Long Trail Trig Aboriginal engraving site is described as a "remarkable ceremonial group" with figures including a deity, two composite beings and a kangaroo.

 Documented by MCarthy in 1960, this interesting Aboriginal engraving site was described as a “remarkable ceremonial group”.
 McCarthy suggests that it “may illustrate the religious doctrine of south-east Australian tribes of the dual origin of both man and animals, in particular of totemites and their totem, from composite beings such as the two long-necked creatures in this group which have human arms and legs, also penis in one, a snake-like head and a bird’s body… the comparatively long distances between the figures indicates a sacred path along which the participants travelled from one to the other during the ritual and along which the novitiates were taken“.